cncf/tag-security/community/assessments/projects/microcks/self-assessment.md

 The goal of the Microcks project is to ease cloud native applications adoption by addressing the pains of dealing with complex, distributed, and multi-protocol applications:

 * **Simplifying API Development & Testing:** Enabling teams to rapidly mock and test APIs, including REST, SOAP, GraphQL, gRPC, and AsyncAPI.
 * **Enhancing API-First Practices:** Supporting contract-driven development by leveraging API specifications.
+Microcks verifies that real APIs conform to their defined contract (e.g., OpenAPI spec) by running manual or automated tests against them.
 * **Facilitating CI/CD Integration:** Automating API testing and validation within DevOps pipelines.
 * **Bridging Business and Technical Stakeholders:** Connecting API producers and consumers by ensuring standardized API specifications and seamless collaboration.

 Microcks incorporates several security measures to ensure safe API testing and mocking:

 * **Access Control & Authentication:** Supports authentication mechanisms such as OAuth2 and OpenID Connect to secure API access.
+Microcks secures its services using OAuth2 and OpenID authentication with Keycloak, including support for role-based access control (RBAC).
+Learn more here: [Microcks Security Configuration](https://microcks.io/documentation/references/configuration/security-config/#identity-management).
 * **Data Integrity & Confidentiality:** Ensures proper handling of API specifications and test data, preventing unauthorized modifications.
 * **Secure Deployment Options:** Can be deployed in isolated environments to restrict unauthorized access.